Mshnwq/dupes.yazi/README.md

 - Normal files: displayed normally (will be kept)
 - Files with red 'X': will be deleted
-- Hovered file with 'X' on black background: currently selected

 #### ⚠️ Apply Mode
 **DESTRUCTIVE OPERATION** - Permanently deletes duplicate files.